Artist Will Cotton Puzzle: Unlimited Collector Edition Jigsaw Puzzle

 Jigsaw Puzzle Size: (Vertical) 24” x 18" (457mm×610mm) 500 Jigsaw Puzzle Pieces, ESKA Premium Board.
 Traditional Paper Jigsaw Puzzle.
 Gloss finish.

-Unlimited Collector Edition (2020) produced by Art X Puzzles for the benefit of COVID-19 Artist Relief Fund and Black Lives Matter.
+Unlimited Collector Edition (2020) produced by Art X Puzzles for the benefit of COVID-19 Artist Relief organizations.
 The jigsaw puzzle arrives in a traditional cardboard puzzle box with the contemporary artwork image.

 Signature Details: Original Artwork: Cotton Candy Cowboy, Medium: oil on linen Dimensions: 96 x 72 inches